Capstone-Team-Fast/fast-frontend/README.md

 - This project uses node version v14.17.6 and npm version 7.24.0.
 Check your version by running:
     - node -v
     - npm -v

+- Go to the fast-frontend/frontend folder.
+- If the directory "node modules" does not exist, enter the command "npm install"
+- Enter "npm run start" to run the application.